Reisorz/Reisorz/README.md

 # Hello!
 I'm Miguel López Sánchez 👋

-I'm a junior backend developer passionate about creating efficient and scalable solutions.
+I'm a backend developer passionate about creating efficient and scalable solutions.
 I have experience in Java and TypeScript, and I enjoy working on projects that solve real-world problems.

 ## 📫 Connect with Me